-A person with Asperger syndrome may find their job opportunities limited by their disability.
-It may help to choose a vocation that takes into account their symptoms, and capitalises on their strengths rather than highlights their weaknesses.
+A person with Asperger syndrome may find their job opportunities are limited by their disability.
+It may help to choose a vocation that takes into account their symptoms and capitalises on their strengths, rather than highlighting their weaknesses.

 Career suggestions for visual thinkers

-The following career suggestions are adapted from material written by Temple Grandin, who has high-functioning autism and is an assistant professor at Colorado University, USA.
+The following career suggestions are adapted from material written by Temple Grandin, who has high-functioning autism and is a professor at Colorado University, USA.
 Suggestions include: